simonbrowndotje/barista-express/README.md

 ## Minimising waste

 This might be an unpopular opinion but ... when you're starting out, you're going to waste a lot of beans getting to know the machine, and also when dialling in new beans.
 I generally drink latte, and although I'll try to chase the tasting notes of a particular bean, I'm not necessarily seeking espresso perfection.
 Unless the shot is really fast and gushes out (<15 seconds), or really slow and barely drips out (>45 seconds), I'll usually drink it as a latte.
 Once mixed with steamed milk, any sour or bitter flavours aren't really noticeable.
 I will make a note to change the grind setting next time I make a shot though.
 Having said that, I will usually have a quick taste of the espresso, to get a feel how/whether it can be improved next time.
 But my goal is to also minimise wastage.

+## Storing beans

+I originally used a large airtight mason jar for storing beans, and that did work *when* the jar was kept relatively full.
+The beans did age quickly once I had a large amount of air in there though.
+I bought two 250g bags of the same beans, opened the first and stored it in the mason jar, with the beans only filling about one third of the jar's capacity.
+On day one, the espresso shots were fantastic, with lots of crema and identifable fruity tasting notes.
+On day two, everything changed.
+I had to grind two steps finer to slow the shots down, and the resulting shots had much less crema and flavour.
+Sufficient for milk-based drinks, but definitely not the same.
+Once those beans were finished, I opened the second bag, reset the grinder to the original coarser setting, and everything was good once again.
+I stored these new beans in a resealable bag, with the air pushed out.
+Shots for the rest of the bag were consistently good, with no grind size changes required.
+All of this made me realise that having an airtight jar is meaningless if there's more air than beans.
+I've now ordered an [Airscape canister](https://planetarydesign.com/shop/airscape-kitchen-canisters/) to store my beans.

 ## Steaming milk and latte art